AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 Scroll the pageA Scroll step

 After each action you will see a brief semi-transparent overlay on the canvas with a countdown.
 This is the Recorder converting your raw interaction into a clean, replayable step.
 Wait for it to disappear before performing the next action.
-All the detected events will be stored in the Request Logger on the right divided by Step and Page.
-This section will be useful later on when we start create custom tests to validate each step events.
+All the detected events will be stored in the Request Logger on the right, divided by Step and Page.
+This section will be useful later when creating custom tests to validate each step’s events.

 User Journey Section 2